vincent-bell/Paws/README.md

 ## Commands
 Once you have built *paws.exe* you can run `./paws` and you should get a response like `Usage: ./paws action args -flags`

-	./paws simulate path/to/myfile.iasm -d (optional debugging mode) ./paws lcompile path/to/myfile.iasm -o path/to/myassembly.asm
+	./paws simulate path/to/input.iasm -d (optional debugging mode) ./paws lcompile path/to/input.iasm -o path/to/output.asm
-	./paws wcompile path/to/myfile.iasm -o path/to/myprogram.c
+	./paws wcompile path/to/input.iasm -o path/to/output.c

 **What does the simulate command do?**
-The program simulator built into Paws currently takes some input file (.iasm), interprets the file and outputs some result.
+The program simulator built into Paws currently takes some input file (.iasm) and attempts to run the code inside using a virtual stack.

 **What does the compile command do?**
 The Linux compiler built into Paws currently takes some input file (.iasm) and compiles it to x86_64 assembly (.asm)